 The Louvre’s regular hours are 9 AM to 6 PM (09h-18h), but on Wednesdays and Fridays they push back closing time to 9:45 PM (21h45).
 So naturally, when buying a one-day museum pass, these are the days you are going to get the most flexibility and bang for your buck.

 Also, if you happen to be in Paris the first Saturday of the month, as an added bonus, the Louvre offers free entry to all visitors from 6 PM – 9:45 PM (18h-21h45).
 That’s also true on every Friday night if you are 26 or younger- just bring your ID!

-Make sure to see it at night too.
+Make sure to see the Louvre at night.

 The Louvre transforms into a completely different experience at night.
 Dimmed lights, splayed sculpture shadows and star-filled windows make for a simply magical ambiance within the museum and make you marvel at the idea of its previous royal residents navigating all the vast halls and staircases by candle light.

 Can’t stop staring?
 I usually can’t either.
 Thank our lucky stars that the previously suggested patio at Café Marly is open late and accessible from the outside of the Louvre too.
-Time to go try one of those lait chaud vanilles I told you about!
+Time to go try one of those lait chaud vanilles I told you about earlier!

 Plan to return, but do it differently.

 If you are fortunate enough to be returning to the Louvre, I highly recommend leaving Mona and her fans alone for the day and wandering some of the less-frequented corners of this massive museum instead.
 Walk through remains of a medieval castle on a path that was once a moat in Pavillon de l’Horloge or take the time to sit and admire some of the lesser known neoclassical French figurative painters on the first floor of the Sully Wing.
 Bring a good old fashioned notebook, turn off your cell phone, and let yourself get lost in the wonder and history.